 The National Home Front Project is a major new grassroots initiative under the leadership of historians at Washington College.
-We are working with individuals, communities, and organizations across the country to record audio interviews with men and women born in or before 1940 who remember wartime America.
+Our innovative oral history program partners with individuals, communities, and organizations across the United States to record, preserve, and share audio interviews with civilian men and women who experienced World War II.
+By pulling together in the spirit of wartime Americans, we can ensure that future generations hear their voices, and that our country never forgets its past.

 Our staff will provide guidance and resources for those who wish to interview these story-sharers or to be interviewed themselves.
 No experience or expertise is necessary.
 We’ll help you collect the oral histories, then include them in a nationwide archive to be preserved and shared with future generations.
 Participating is fun, educational—and an act of public service to ensure that our country never forgets its history.